Serbia Broadband: Cable TV

 When it was first launched, SBB offered cable TV services in seven cities.
 It doubled its market share through fast growth in 2003 and today provides television services in more than 30 cities and towns across Serbia.

 SBB expanded its network and its TV channel offer to more than 220 now, including 80 in HD.
-That offer includes TV programming from United Media – news, sports, movies, children’s TV, music, educational content among them N1, Nova S, Sport Klub, Pikaboo, Brainz and others.
+That offer includes TV programming from United Media – news, sports, movies, children's TV, music, educational content among them N1, Nova S, Sport Klub, Pikaboo, Brainz and others.

 The company also introduced the country's first 4K channel (Sport Klub) in October 2018.
 Furthermore, the operator added four multi-angle and multi-screen channels.

 Development continued with the introduction of D3 services in 2007 bringing digital TV to users along with a richer offer of channels in HD with an electronic program guide.

 In 2010, SBB started delivering managed services while holding a Cisco certificate.

 Eon - TV Platform

-SBB launched the Eon app on September 5, 2017.
+SBB launched the Eon TV app on 5 September 2017.

 The Eon Smart Box, the first regional solution to combine television with Android services and applications, was presented in October 2018, turning any TV into a Smart TV, followed by the Eon Smart TV app which allowed SBB users to watch TV outside the SBB network on any Internet provider in Serbia on their mobile devices, computers or Smart TV.

 The Eon platform won the CSI award in the Best Mobile TV Technology or Service at the IBC 2018 global electronic media and technology conference.

-Total TV - Satellite TV

-In May 2006, SBB launched TotalTV, its DTH satellite television platform.
-Launching Total TV, company became the first digital and analogue cable operator to introduce digital television in the region.

-Total TV, as it was named commercially, is intended for areas where building cable infrastructure is complicated.
-This type of service provides TV services through the Eutelsat 16A, Hot Bird and/or Astra satellites bringing 220 TV channels.

 Internet

 Early in 2003, SBB became the first operator to offer broadband Internet to its clients.

-The digitalization of Serbia was launched as part of a five year plan with an investment worth 300 million Euro.
+The digitalization of Serbia was launched as part of a five-year plan with an investment worth 300 million Euro.

 SBB also provides Internet access outside the homes of its clients both at home and abroad.
 The UNIFI app allows access to the largest WiFi network with more than 900,000 locations in the region and the UNIFI Travel app also access at more than 70 million locations across the world.